Got any questions about your upcoming Amazon Online Assessment? Please feel free to contact us

 You are required to rate each response according to the options given.
 The assessment should take 15-20 minutes to complete.

-D. Develop a Database schema.
+D. Formulate a Database schema.

 The practice simulations resemble the actual test and come with full explanations and solving tips on how to approach and solve each question